What Is Sensorimotor Psychotherapy?

 Feel “high-functioning” but internally braced

 In a city like Dallas, where achievement is high and stress runs constantly, many of us have learned to override our nervous systems.
 Sensorimotor Psychotherapy is one way to help you reconnect in a steady, grounded way.
+And often, your body has been waiting patiently to be heard.

 What a Sensorimotor Psychotherapy Session Might Actually Feel Like

+In Sensorimotor Psychotherapy, we move slowly, we notice, and we build capacity.
 Together, we might sit with a subtle sensation in your chest, notice a shift in breath, experiment with a small movement your body wants to complete, track activation while staying present.

 Sensorimotor Psychotherapy for PTSD vs. Complex PTSD